Spartans will face top-seeded Buckeyes on Friday at 10 a.m.

 Spartans take down fourth ranked opponent of season.

-During the 2012-2013 campaign, Orlando led the Spartans to one of their most successful seasons in program history as he led MSU to their first ever NCAA Tournament appearance.
+During the 2012-2013 campaign, the 100th season of Spartan tennis, Orlando led the Spartans to one of their most successful seasons in program history as he led MSU to their first ever NCAA Tournament appearance.
 After receiving an at-large bid, MSU fell to No. 25 Tulsa in the first round of the tournament.
 The Spartans finished the season with an overall record of 14-14, including a 6-5 mark in the Big Ten.
 MSU notched seven total wins over ranked opponents throughout the season, including a 6-1 win over No. 16 Vanderbilt and a 4-3 win over No. 17 South Carolina.
 Orlando also helped junior Aaron Pfister earn first-team All-Big Ten accolades in addition to seeing junior Drew Lied be honored with a second-team All-Big Ten selection.